coveo-labs/web-scraper-helper/misc/Tampermonkey/README.md

 # Tampermonkey Script

-The Tampermonkey script is now depricated.
+The Tampermonkey script is now deprecated.
 It is recommended to rather use the more convenient and up-to-date Google Chrome extension also included in this repo (see Chrome extension [README](../chrome_extension/README.md)).

 Tampermonkey is a popular userscript manager that you can install in most browsers (see [Tampermonkey](https://tampermonkey.net/)).
 The web-scraper-helper Tampermonkey script allows you to create and test web scraping configurations directly from the brwoser when visiting web pages for which you want to customize the indexing.